 Posted on: | Category:

-It’s that time of year again and my inbox has already received some messages from those hoping for guidance around purchasing a new violin, viola, or cello for a beginner on their holiday shopping list, or from one of my current private students with the budget to step up to a better instrument in the new year.
+It’s that time of year again and I've already received some messages from prospective students and/or parents looking for guidance on purchasing a new violin, viola, or cello for a beginner on their holiday shopping list, as well as from some of my current private students with the budget to step up to a better instrument in the new year.

 The search for any new instrument starts with a budget range.
-For violins, anything less then about $300 is generally not worth bothering with.
+For violins, anything less than around $300 is generally not worth bothering with.
 Even if it says “Stradivarius” and looks old, most labels reporting such famous makers are fake and it's common for makers to antique new instruments to appear old.
 From there, the $500-600 range is usually a noticeable improvement in tone.
-For those with a higher budget, in my experience, the next steps up in quality happen around $1000-1500, $2500-2800, and then $5000 and beyond.
+For those with a higher budget, the next steps up in quality seem to happen around $1000-1500, $2500-2800, and then $5000 and beyond.

 Violas and cellos are physically bigger of course, and therefore it usually costs more to reach comparable quality.
 Spending at least $500 on a basic, but hopefully playable viola, and $1000 for a beginner cello is to be expected.

-Everything about playing violin family instruments is a challenge in the beginning, so especially for those with no playing experience, rather than struggle even more with an instrument that won’t stay in tune and is difficult for even a professional to play, going with a decent quality instrument that has been setup at a respected violin shop really helps the early learning stages.
+The learning curve on violin family instruments is generally more challenging than other instruments, particularly early on, so especially for those with no playing experience, rather than add to the struggle with an instrument that won’t stay in tune and is difficult for even a professional to play, budgeting for a decent quality instrument that has been setup at a respected shop really helps the early learning stages go smoothly.
+Although eBay and Amazon sometimes advertise attractive looking outfits at ridiculous price points, it's not uncommon to have to spend entire lessons just trying to get the $75 violin or $150 cello to stay in tune.
+These really are not worth anyone's time or money.

-Bows are also at least half the equation and the rule of thumb is to spend 1/4-1/3 of the price of the instrument on the bow.
-Anything less then around $80-100 for a violin bow is generally not that great.
-For more experienced students, I recommend finding an instrument you love, then searching for a bow that really brings that instrument to life, or helps balances its tone.
-Yes, bows have a tone all their own too, and different weights, different wood types versus carbon fiber, and even a round versus octagonal stick can effect the sound and playability.
+Bows are also at least half the equation and the rule of thumb is to budget 1/4-1/3 the price of the instrument for the bow.
+Anything less then around $80-100 for a violin bow is generally not worth bothering with.
+Cheap bows are often warped, won't tighten or loosen, or are unbalanced, leading to jitters and squeaks even when played by a pro.
+For intermediate to advanced students, I recommend finding an instrument that you love, then searching for a bow that really brings that instrument to life and/or helps balances its tone.
+Yes, bows have a tone all their own too!
+Different weights, different wood types versus carbon fiber, and even a round versus octagonal stick can effect the sound and playability.

 If you’re a beginner and your teacher isn’t available to play the instruments for you, ask someone who works at the shop to play the instruments for you.
 It’s rare for someone working at a violin shop to not have at least some playing experience and are usually more than happy to help your process.
-While you may think you can’t possible tell the difference as a beginner, after hearing just a few instruments in a row, most remark on the differences they notice and quickly begin to identify qualities they prefer.
+While you may think you can’t possibly determine any differences as a beginner, after hearing just a few instruments in a row, most are surprised by how quickly they begin to identify qualities they prefer.
 An experience that may start off as daunting, usually ends up being fun and empowering.

 This is an overview, but for more specific advise on this topic, check out my 2020 post Thoughts on purchasing a modern versus older violin or viola and my 2010 Violin Geek Podcast episode Tips for renting or purchasing a playable instrument.